a bowl with date paste

 date paste in a jar

-The only ingredients for this nutritious sweetener are dates, water, and a blender or food processor.
+The only ingredients for this nutritious sweetener are dates, water, and a food processor.
 There are two ways to make date paste that I know; there might be more, however 🙂

 1. Boil some water and soak the dates for 10-15 minutes.